State Management

 StateTransitionListener<StateType> | Interface for transition observers |

-StateCommand<StateType> | Command for requesting transitions |
+StateCommand<StateType> | Command for requesting immediate transitions |

 StateComponent<StateType> | Stores current state on entities |